 - Meet the audience on common ground by indicating shared beliefs and moral values.

-The pathos rhetorical strategy involves appealing to others’ emotions.
+The pathos rhetorical device involves appealing to others’ emotions through language.
 Utilizing pathos can be tricky to do well.
 After all, the goal should be to persuade people based on facts, logic, and reasoning.
 However, pathos can add to an argument, presenting a real human element that avoids sticking to numbers and statistics like a robot.
 For example, a story about a woman who sacrificed time and money to get her business off the ground will likely resonate with an audience more than citing the number of people who start a business every year.
 The statistic is still valid, but it may not capture the actual cost.
 Take care not to misuse pathos as well.
 Don’t turn your argument into a sensational piece.
 You should also make sure pathos pertains to the subject, as some people will use pathos to distract from the issue at the heart of the debate.